https://ece.coe.miami.edu/index.html

 Purpose

-Intended for exceptional students to acquire both a Bachelor of Science and a Master of Science degree simultaneously, in five years rather than the 4 plus 2 years (approximately) it normally requires.
+Intended for exceptional students who want to acquire both a Bachelor of Science and a Master of Science degree simultaneously, in five years rather than the 4 plus 2 years (approximately) it normally requires.

 Requirements

-Get the application form (it is different for US students and International students) from the CoE Office of Research and Graduate Studies, fill it out and then return it to the same office.
+The application form (it is different for US students and International students) may be obtained from the CoE Office of Research and Graduate Studies, fill it out and then return it to the same office.
 The application fee is waived for currently enrolled students in the CoE.

 Take the GRE Examination before the end of your senior year and attain a combined score of more than 1000 on the Verbal and Quantitative portions.
 You must have a cumulative GPA of at least 3.0 at the time of application.